Best Dental Assistant Schools in Vermont

 • Support for national certification exams

 Also consider location, schedule, and tuition.
-Some programs may offer financial aid or payment plans.
+Some programs may offer payment options or payment plans.

 Job Outlook in Vermont

-The U.S. Bureau of Labor Statistics projects steady demand for dental assistants due to increased focus on preventive dental care.
-Vermont's smaller population means fewer training programs, but also less competition for quality graduates.
+The U.S. Bureau of Labor Statistics projects ongoing hiring needs for dental assistants due to increased focus on preventive dental care.
+Vermont’s smaller population means fewer training programs, but also less competition for quality graduates.

 Dental assistants often work in: